 Avoid Lying Awake

 If you find yourself lying in bed unable to drift off after 10 minutes, it’s recommended that you get up and try to relax somewhere else, like a chair in your office or on the couch.
-You can try and find relaxation through gentle breathing, meditation, or splashing warm water on your face.
+You can try and find relaxation through gentle breathing, meditation, splashing warm water on your face or even bedtime sex.
 Steer clear of electronics or reading, as these will only keep your brain active.

 Maintaining excellent sleep rituals and hygiene is a key part of cultivating great overall health and wellness.
 Happy sleeping!